theonaunheim/surgeo/docs/source/usage.rst

 argument is the input file path, the second argument is the output file path, and the third argument is the model being used.
-There are also optional argument to define the name of the ZCTA and surname columns if they are not the defaults ("zcta5" and "name" respectively).
+There are also optional argument to define the name of the ZCTA and surname columns if they are not the defaults.
+The default values are:

+1. "zcta5" for geographical area;
+2. "name" for surname; and,
+3. "first_name" for first name.

 .. code-block::